4kills/ParticleEffects/README.md

 # Usage

-To display a particle effect you just have to call the constructor of the coresponding class and the effect will display automatically.
+To display a particle effect you just have to call the constructor of the corresponding class and the effect will display automatically.

 The following example illustrates the usage of a double helix effect that spins around a given projectile: